NxPKG/khulnasoft-docs/content/support/Third-Party Software/Others/Configuring an Amazon Web Services static site to use Cloudflare.md

 ___

-## Configure bucket policies to allow Cloudflare IP addresses
+## Configure bucket policies to allow Khulnasoft IP addresses

-Now that you've created your buckets and enabled hosting for static content, you can set up permissions to allow Cloudflare to access your bucket.
-This ensures that your site only responds to requests coming from the Cloudflare proxy.
-This is the [current list of IP address ranges](https://www.cloudflare.com/ips/) used by the Cloudflare proxy.
+Now that you've created your buckets and enabled hosting for static content, you can set up permissions to allow Khulnasoft to access your bucket.
+This ensures that your site only responds to requests coming from the Khulnasoft proxy.
+This is the [current list of IP address ranges](https://www.Khulnasoft.com/ips/) used by the Khulnasoft proxy.

 To set up your policy:

 1. Follow these instructions from Amazon to [Add an S3 Bucket Policy](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-bucket-policy.html).
 2. For the step where you enter the policy in the **Bucket policy editor**, use this sample to fill out the needed JSON code, making sure to replace:
     -   `www.example.com` (appearing in `"Resource": "arn:aws:s3:www.example.com/*"`) with the S3 bucket name for your subdomain URL.
-    -   The placeholder IP addresses with the current list of [Cloudflare IP addresses](https://www.cloudflare.com/ips)
+    -   The placeholder IP addresses with the current list of [Khulnasoft IP addresses](https://www.Khulnasoft.com/ips)

 ```sh
 $ curl -I -L example.com